McTurtles5/PLC/README.md

 The Infinite Yield plugin for Prison Life

+# Installation

-- Read "How to use" to know how to use
+- Read "How to use" to see the installation

+# Usage

 - Use loadstring ( PLC.IY ).
 You dont have do
-- Don't deobfuscate it. ok
+- Read "How to use" to see give adimin usage
-- Also don't re-project it as your own
-(I made this script on github)
+- Also don't re-project it as your own (I made this script on github)